 In this tutorial, we will show you how to install and configuration of vsftpd on your Ubuntu 15.04 server.
 For those of you who didn’t know, FTP stands for “file transfer protocol”, and it allows you to transfer files to a remote computer.
 The most common FTP server software for Ubuntu is the vsftpd package, which stands for “very secure FTP daemon.”
 It’s the default FTP package for Ubuntu, and most other Linux distributions as well.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation vsftpd in Ubuntu 15.04.
+I will show you the step-by-step installation vsftpd in Ubuntu 15.04.

 Install Vsftpd on Ubuntu 15.04

 Step 1.
 First of all make sure that all packages are up to date.

 Step 2.
 Install Vsftpd.

 Installing vsftpd is as simple as running just one command:

 apt-get install vsftpd

 ###nano /etc/vsftpd.conf listen=YES anonymous_enable=NO local_enable=YES write_enable=YES local_umask=022 nopriv_user=vsftpd virtual_use_local_privs=YES guest_enable=YES user_sub_token=$USER chroot_local_user=YES hide_ids=YES guest_username=vsftpd

 With a certain version of vsftpd you may receive the following error: 500 OOPS: vsftpd: refusing to run with writable root inside chroot().
 Not to worry!
 Create a new directory for the user receiving the error(idroot in this case) that is a subdirectory of their home directory (/home/idroot).
 For example: